Things To See

 David Domoney’s Wheelbarrow Garden Challenge

-Get ready for a blockbuster burst of creativity in David Domoney’s Wheelbarrow Garden Challenge!
-Organised by the renowned TV gardener himself, this fun and imaginative competition invites schools and community groups to transform ordinary wheelbarrows into spectacular mini gardens—all themed around their favourite movies.
+Get ready for a burst of creativity in David Domoney’s Wheelbarrow Garden Challenge!
+Organised by the renowned TV gardener himself, this fun and imaginative competition invites schools and community groups to transform ordinary wheelbarrows into spectacular mini gardens—all themed around their favourite songs.

-Expect to see lush tributes to classics like The Lion King, Alice in Wonderland, Jurassic Park, Frozen, and even Star Wars—all cleverly brought to life with plants, props, and plenty of personality.
+Expect to see lush tributes to major ballads that we all know and love!
+You might see wheelbarrows dedicated to songs like Yellow Submarine, Africa, Golden and more, all cleverly brought to life with plants, props, and plenty of personality.

-David Domoney will lead the expert judging panel, joined by sponsor Richard Fry and the Mayor, as they choose their top picks from the incredible entries.
+David Domoney will lead the expert judging panel, joined by sponsor Richard Fry from Colemans Garden Centre, Templepatrick as they choose their top picks from the incredible entries.

 You can have your say too—cast your vote for the People’s Favourite and help crown this year’s most imaginative wheelbarrow garden!